dfsp-spirit/comp_neuro_science/README.md

 # comp_neuro_science

 My playground for trying some computational neuroscience tools.
 Just ignore this, you don't want it.
+It's mostly Matlab.